-Dr. Cathy Off is the director of the BRAIN Lab.
+Dr. Catherine Off is the director of the BRAIN Lab and Associate Professor.

-Jenna Griffin is a speech-language pathologist, clinical educator, and director of the Big Sky Aphasia Program.
+Jenna Griffin is a speech-language pathologist, Clinical Assistant Professor, and director of the Big Sky Aphasia Program.

-Dr. Kristen Murray is an Associate Professor in the Department of Counselor Education at the University of Montana.
+Dr. Kristen Murray is an Associate Professor in the Department of Counseling at the University of Montana.
 As a collaborator with the BRAIN Lab, she guides psychosocial well-being and mental health for our participants and examines the influence of group counseling for caregivers of stroke and brain injury survivors.